Pjaerr/joshuaj.co.uk/src/blogposts/building-desktop-app-svelte-electron.md

   });
 ```

-This won't do anything yet, as we haven't implemented the corresponding message listeners and functionality in our main process.
+This won't do anything yet, as we haven't implemented the corresponding message listeners and functionality in our main process (main process is what I have been calling "Electron").
 Let's do that next, starting with saving a new file.

 In the `main.js` file, import Menu, MenuItem, ipcMain and dialog from electron and fs from the nodejs standard library: